latticexyz/mud/packages/recs/README.md

-# FORK of recs - Reactive Entity Component System
+# recs - Reactive Entity Component System

 `recs` is built with reactivity in mind.
 `Components` and `Queries` expose an `update$` stream, that `Systems` can react to.